underthecurve/r-dataviz-ggplot2/R-basic-dataviz.md

 ![](R-basic-dataviz_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

 Notice how there are no x-axis labels, which is not particularly helpful in this case.
-We can add them using `names.arg`:
+We can add them using `names.arg = `:

 ```r